When Facing Financial Crisis Focus on Meaningful Specifics vs. Vague Generalities

 It only further perpetuates a lack of confidence, and, in turn “paralysis.”

-After experiencing markets like this with our Relaxing Retirement members over the last 29 years, I know just how troubling all of the bad news is to deal with, especially when you’re at the stage in your life where you’re dependent on The Retirement Bucket™ you’ve built to support you as opposed to relying on the income from the work you do.
+We know just how troubling scary news is to deal with, especially when you’re at the stage in your life where you’re dependent on The Retirement Bucket™ of investments you’ve built to support you going forward as opposed to relying on a paycheck from work.

 It can be challenging to remain confident when the overwhelming majority of voices you hear are negative and scared.

 So, as challenging as it may be, my first recommendation was, and always is, to be very intentional about separating the pandemic’s health related news from financial news.

 My second recommended strategy has both psychological and practical benefits which I recommend during any crisis.

 I will say ahead of time that I recognize this may appear to delve deeper than necessary, and that I run the risk of having you gloss over it.
 However, I believe you have to first understand the way the human brain works.

 We’re All Hard Wired

 Studies have shown that the human brain is broken down into three sections:

 The two critical points of understanding for the purpose of our conversation are that the reptilian portion of our brain is our most primitive in that its response mechanism is dictated by “primal instincts”.
 Essentially, it’s where our “fight” or “flight” reactions come from when we’re faced with any danger.